-New York Wild Flora
+New York's Wild Flora

 Wherever they and their domestic animals walked, it seemed, alien plants sprang up.
 Indeed, the Algonquians dubbed the plantain weed “Englishman’s Foot.”